-- 3.1 Athletes affected by Hypertonia, Ataxia or Athetosis who compete seated must complete the following tests:

 - Hand function test;

 - Arm function test; and

 - Trunk function test.

 A Classification Panel may, in its sole discretion, repeat any tests to assist the allocation of a Sport Class.

 In addition to these mandatory tests, a Classification Panel may also conduct any other novel or practised test(s) to assist it to identify the Impairment(s) and/or to understand the impact an Impairment(s) may have on the sport activity.